 IP Guidelines, at 20,743-45.
+The standard in the control of the standard in th

 C. RESTRICTIONS ON RESALE OF PATENTED PRODUCT

 Wilson's prohibition considered it unlawful to attempt to restrict a purchaser of a patented product in the resale of that product.
 However, critics contend that restrictions on resale should be judged by analysis parallel to other vertical restraints.
 A seller has a rightful incentive to achieve maximum economic return from intellectual property.